 In May 2018, QP announced it had invited international companies with extensive experience in the petrochemicals industry, to submit proposals for partnering with QP in the development and operation of a new world scale petrochemicals complex at Ras Laffan Industrial City.
+The petrochemicals complex will include an ethane cracker with a capacity of more than 1.6 mta of ethylene, making it the largest ethane cracker in the Middle East, and one of the largest in the world.
+The petrochemicals complex has a planned start-up in 2025.
 The feedstock for the petrochemicals complex will be ethane produced primarily from the North Field LNG expansion project as well as from feedstock produced by Qatar's existing ethane-producing gas projects.
-In June 2019, QP announced the selection of Chevron Phillips Chemical Company LLC as its partner (30% participating interest) in a new Petrochemicals Complex, which will be developed and constructed in Ras Laffan Industrial City.
-The new complex will have an ethane cracker with a nameplate capacity of 1.9 million tons of ethylene per annum, making it the largest ethane cracker in the Middle East and one of the largest in the world.
-It will also include two high-density polyethylene derivative units, which will raise Qatar's current Polyethylene production capacity by 82% by the fourth quarter of 2025.